sjbylo/aba/README.md

 make delete      # Delete all the VMs in the 'sno' cluster.

-make help        # This is available in all Makefiles (in aba/  aba/mirror/  aba/cli/ and aba/<mycluster>/)
+make help        # Help is available in all Makefiles (in aba/Makefile  aba/mirror/Makefile  aba/cli/Makefile and aba/<mycluster>/Makefile)
 ```